 If you don’t like chocolate with pumpkin, you can add pumpkin seeds, dried cranberries, or just enjoy these without any additions.
 A soft and chewy pumpkin cookie is a delicious treat even without chocolate!

 - top 8 allergen free

 The Best Pumpkin Chocolate Chip Cookies.

 - 1/2 cup coconut sugar or light brown sugar

 - 1½ teaspoons vanilla extract

-- 2 cups gluten free flour blend King Arthur, Enjoy Life, Now Foods should all work.
+- 2 cups gluten free flour blend I like Namaste Perfect Flour Blend, but Enjoy Life or Now Foods should also work.
 You can also use all-purpose flour if you are not gluten free.

 - 1 teaspoon cinnamon